developit/mitt/README.md

 -   `type` **([string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) \| [symbol](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Symbol))** The event type to invoke
 -   `evt` **Any?** Any value (object is recommended and powerful), passed to each handler

+### clear

+Remove all event handlers.

+Note: This will also remove event handlers passed via `mitt(all: EventHandlerMap)`.

 ## Contribute